-Understanding the difference between Violet and Purple is the first step in understanding the true range of the colour spectrum.
-Violet and Purple are two different colours that are taught to kid since the very beginning.
-However, there are a few key differences that one must know about these colours as they can help one identify the difference in colours between one and the other.
+Understanding the difference between Violet and Purple is the first step in understanding the true range of the color spectrum.
+Violet and Purple are two different colors that are taught to kid since the very beginning.
+However, there are a few key differences that one must know about these colors as they can help one identify the difference in colors between one and the other.

 You may also want to check out these topics given below!